daisyjanejohnson/learning-journal/README.md

 It tastes awesome|It might make me sick
 Its super delicious|A moment on the lips, forever on the hips I deserve a treat|I can't think of any more, I'm going to eat it

+### Strikethrough
+If you need to cross something out in a web page use the good ol' tilde ('~' This squiggly guy) Simply put the two tildes on either side of the text like so:
+        ~~I don't like this sentence so I'm striking through it~~